patternfly/patternfly-org/packages/v4/src/content/community/community-extensions.md

 and join the PatternFly <a href="//slack.patternfly.org/" target="_blank" rel="noopener noreferrer">Slack</a> workspace.

 ## Contributing extensions
 Anyone can add assets to the community component index.
-You can add a new community extension by submitting a pull request against the patternfly-org repo to add your component to `extensions-data.js`.
+To request a new community extension, submit  a pull request against the patternfly-org repo and add your component to `extensions-data.js`.
 Requests will be reviewed and approved by the PatternFly team.

 import {ExtensionsDataList} from './extensions-data-list';